Adaptive estimation for some nonparametric instrumental variable models: Introduction

-In the framework of \cite{DFHJM:14} the non-linearity is constrained by the so called tangential cone condition.
-This condition is hard to check and difficult to interpret.
-It can not be reduced to primitive conditions in the context of nonparametric IV.
-In this paper a Lipschitz condition \eqref{eq:lipschitz} restricts the non-linearity of $\Op$.
-We will give an easy interpretation of this condition.

-\cite{DFHJM:14} derived rates in terms of $\delta := \|\Op(\phidag) - \Ophat(\phidag)\|$ where $\phidag$ is the exact solution to \eqref{eq:opeq}.
-In that framework no convergence faster then $O_p(\delta^{-3/4})$ was proven even if $\phidag$ is arbitrarily smooth.
-In this paper we show the rate $\delta^{-3/4}$ under similar smoothness conditions and provide results for higher rates for the risk when $\phidag$ is smooth enough.
-Hence, results in this paper are complementary to results in \cite{DFHJM:14}.
-In addition, to rates in $\delta$ we derive rates in the sample size $n$ and analyze adaptive estimation.
+The novelty of this paper is that we prove significantly faster convergence rates for the mean integrated squared error (MISE) rather than convergence in probability under a different set of assumptions.
+In addition, we propose adaptive estimation with Lepski\u\i's principle and prove rates for this case.
+Furthermore, we assume a significantly weaker nonlinearity condition for the operator $\Op$ which has a clear interpretation and is reasonable for most applications while the nonlinearity condition in \cite{DFHJM:14} is difficult to interpret and to check.
+We also prove faster rates of convergence when the regression function is smooth enough.
+Our proofs do not use variational methods.
+Instead we rely on spectral methods as in \cite{BauHohMun:09}.
+We also use a modification of Hoeffding's inequality from \cite{McD:89}.

 The paper is organized as follows.
 We discuss in Section \ref{sec:application} some IV models which fit into the framework of this paper and explain the estimator.
-In Section \ref{sec:error} we analyze the error of the Gauss-Newton method applied to IV models.
-Using this analysis we give convergence rate results in Section \ref{sec:convergence}.
+The estimator is introduced in Section \ref{sec:estimation}.
+Section \ref{sec:convergence} contains convergence rate theorems.
 Finally, we present some numerical simulations in Section \ref{sec:numerics}.
-All proofs are in the Appendix \ref{sec:appenix}.
+All proofs are in the Appendix.